 Characteristics of the British Pound to US Dollar Pairing

 The average spread for the GBP/USD pairing is usually around 3 to 5 pips, with the daily range averaging out at around 150 to 200 pips.
 Most traders prefer to trade this currency pair during London trading hours: i.e., between 7am GMT and 5pm GMT, or during the period when the New York Stock Exchange is open for business.
 The rate of the GBP/USD pairing is affected by the interest rates set by the Bank of England and the Federal Reserve.

-The most popular trading style for this currency pairing is either swing trading or day trading, and experienced investors will expertise in either of these styles stand a chance of making an excellent profit.
-There are numerous ways to trade the GBP/USD pair and using technical and fundamental analysis techniques allows traders to make more accurate trading decisions.
+The most popular trading style for this currency pairing is either swing trading or day trading, and experienced investors with expertise in either of these styles stand a chance of making an excellent profit.
+There are numerous ways to trade the GBP/USD pair.
+Using technical and fundamental analysis techniques, for example, allows traders to make more accurate trading decisions.
 It is important, however, when trading this pairing to pay close attention to false breakouts and to avoid falling prey to such false alarms.
-It is also essential to watch out for any releases of economic data which will make the pair move strongly in one direction.
+It is also essential to watch out for any releases of economic data that will make the pair move strongly in one direction.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

 |HotForex||$50||CySEC||100%*||Read Review||Visit Broker|